petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 ([Calkit](https://calkit.org);
 cf. [this example CI/CD workflow](https://github.com/calkit/example-basic/blob/main/.github/workflows/run.yml)).

-One argument against applying a CR framework to your project is that you do very few "outer loop" iterations.
+One argument you might have against against adopting CR in your project is that you do very few "outer loop" iterations.
 That is, you are able to effectively work in phases so, e.g., siloing the writing away from the data visualization is not slowing you down.